9 Examples of Good UX Design Every Designer Should See

 What does good UX look like?

-If you’ve been in the SaaS business for long enough – or even if you haven’t and just used a computer every once in a while – you probably have a keen eye for good UX.
+If you've been in the SaaS business for a while, like we have here at UserGuiding, you probably have a keen eye for good UX.

 Well, not everyone knows what's wrong when they see a problematic UX design, but at least most of us realize that there is something wrong.
 And that is because we recognize 3 simple elements of good design: